gphat/omg/_posts/2019-04-16-practitioners-guide-to-system-dashboard-design-p2.md

 * What is the target display device?
 A dashboard for a large TV likely has different needs than one used on a 13” laptop display by an on call engineer.
 Be sure and use your dashboard during the design phase on an appropriate device.

 # Summary

+There's a lot to think about when displaying data to our users.
+There's a lot to consider and this post provides a good explanation as to the thought that designers and engineers creating our system monitoring tools have to take into consideration.
+The buck doesn't stop there though, as you, the designer, must continue to make good choices when building up your dashboards!

+## Review

+* Use KPIs like RED and USE.
+Your user's goal will dictate any additional metrics.
+* Review dashboards periodically for improvement and cleanup, like [the CASE method](http://onemogin.com/monitoring/case-method-better-monitoring-for-humans.html) but for dashboards!
+* Preattentive attributes like position, length, slope and color can help with quick comprehension.
+Some are more accurate than others, choose them wisely!
+* Use units everywhere use common scales.
+* Time can be tricky, so use consistent time windows.
+Label any deviations clearly.
+* Be aware of forced aggregation and choices on display like rates and sums.
+Clearly label your charts.
+* Consider accessibility in design and data display.
+Avoid reliance on red and green and ensure sufficient contrast.

 {% include dashboard-guide.html %}